Russia says West's diplomatic push on Syria is 'untimely' - Journal du Cameroun

 The JIM had determined that Syrian forces were responsible for the use of sarin in an attack in April last year in Khan Sheikhun.

+Addressing the council, the Russian ambassador said re-establishing a panel “no longer makes sense when Washington and its allies have already determined who is guilty.”

-The war in Syria entered its eighth year last month, with diplomacy making little headway to end the conflict that has killed more than 350,000 people and forced millions to flee.
+The war in Syria entered its eighth year last month, with diplomacy deadlocked over the way forward to end the conflict that has killed more than 350,000 people and forced millions to flee.